rommapp/romm/README.md

  </tr>
 </table>

+> [!TIP]
-For folder naming conventions, review the [Platform Support][platform-support] section.
+> For folder naming conventions, review the [Platform Support][platform-support] section.
 To override default system names in the folder structure (if your directories are named differently), see the [Configuration File][configuration-file] section.

 ## Configuration File